Skip to main content

 • continuing to enable more primary care, secondary care and national services to send messages through the NHS App

-• continue to increase the number of users opted in to receive push notifications, and increase the read rate of messages in the NHS App
+• continuing to increase the number of users opted in to receive push notifications, and increasing the read rate of NHS App messages

 Recently completed